payattn/payattn/docs/INTEGRATION_GUIDE.md

 # Quick Integration Guide
 ## WP01.2.3 & WP01.2.4: Encrypted Storage + JWT Tokens

-### 🚀 Quick Start
+### Quick Start

 The implementation is complete and ready to use.
-Here's how to integrate it into your app:
+Integration steps:

 ## 1. Import the Libraries